Andonome/dungen/README.md

 # Dun-Gen

-This script crates a fantasy RPG dungeon as a conceptual map.
+This script creates a fantasy RPG dungeon as a conceptual map.
 I wrote it to learn python, but still have not learned python, so the code is the technical equivalent of a midden.

 ## Usage